nateyaq/Apple/docs/CONTRIBUTING.md

 - What was changed and why
 - Screenshots of any UI changes
 - Confirmation that all tests pass
 - Reference to the style guide for any UI changes

+## Data Files & .gitignore
+- Always add large or sensitive data files (e.g., sales_data/, apple_sec_sales_data.json) to .gitignore before committing.